NASCAR O'Reilly Auto Parts Series: History

 In 2016, NASCAR implemented a seven-race Chase system similar to the one used in the NASCAR Cup Series.

 O'Reilly Auto Parts race fields have varied in the number of drivers.
 Prior to 2013, the grid size resembled its Cup counterpart with 43 cars per race; that year, it shrank to 40 maximum cars.
 The field was further reduced in 2019 and 2020 to 38 and 36, respectively.
 During the 2020 season, fields were temporarily increased to 40 cars again to accommodate part-time teams that were otherwise unable to qualify due to such sessions being canceled in the wake of the COVID-19 pandemic.

 In February 2025, Comcast renewed its sponsorships of NASCAR, but dropped its sponsorship of the Xfinity Series after the 2025 season.
 The company elected to focus more on Xfinity's "Premier Partner" sponsorship for the Cup Series, as well as its sponsorship of the newly-introduced fastest lap award in the three national series.
 On August 18, 2025, NASCAR announced that O'Reilly Auto Parts would become the new title sponsor of the series beginning in the 2026 season, renaming it the O'Reilly Auto Parts Series.

 Races held outside the U.S.

-On March 6, 2005, the series held its first race outside the United States, the Telcel-Motorola 200.
-The race was held in Mexico City, Mexico at the Autodromo Hermanos Rodriguez, a track that has held Formula One and Champ Car races in the past.
+On March 6, 2005, the series held its first race outside the United States, the Telcel Motorola 200.
+The race was held in Mexico City, Mexico at the Autódromo Hermanos Rodríguez, a track that has held Formula One and Champ Car races in the past.
 It was won by Martin Truex Jr. On August 4, 2007, the series held its second race outside the United States, at the Circuit Gilles Villeneuve in Montreal, Quebec, another road course.
 It was won by Kevin Harvick, while Quebec native Patrick Carpentier finished second.
 In July 2008, NASCAR announced that the Nationwide Series would not return to Mexico City in 2009, and in 2012 they announced that it would not be returning to Montreal in 2013.
 In 2025 the then-Xfinity Series returned to Mexico City where Mexican native Daniel Suárez won.